Introduction

 4.1 Health Benefits

-benefits, including improved cardiovascular health, weight management, reduced
+improved cardiovascular health, weight management, reduced stress, and

-stress, and enhanced mental well-being.
-Gyms provide a structured environment
+enhanced mental well-being.
+Gyms provide a structured environment for people

-for people to engage in physical activity, making it easier for them to
+to engage in physical activity, making it easier for them to maintain a

 4.2 Mental Health and Social Connections

-exercise are well-documented, and gyms offer a supportive environment for
+are well-documented, and gyms offer a supportive environment for individuals

 4.3 Economic Impact

-fees, personal training services, and the sale of fitness products.
-Moreover,
+services, and the sale of fitness products.
+Moreover, they create employment

-they create employment opportunities, ranging from fitness instructors and
+opportunities, ranging from fitness instructors and personal trainers to

 Chapter 5: Future Trends in British Gyms